 The Thunder Bay National Marine Sanctuary protects 116 of the wrecks in a 448-square-mile area.
 Scuba divers have long explored the site.
 And because some of the ships are in water less than 20 feet deep, the area also is attracting snorkelers (you can rent gear at Thunder Bay Scuba).

 Wetsuits aren't required at the Great Lakes Maritime Heritage Center, where visitors can explore shipwrecks via live video feeds.
 The center, also headquarters for the Marine Sanctuary, hosts exhibits and programming about maritime history on the inland seas, and is home to an archaeological conservation lab that works to preserve shipwrecks.

 In addition to the Thunder bay Preserve, Michigan is home to twelve other underwater preserves.
 Each has its own history and exciting fascination.

 Want to learn to prefect your scuba diving techniques?
 Then, the Michigan Department of Natural Resources has a summer program just for you.
-Now, you can learn to scuba dive at several state parks through the Michigan Department of Natural Resources’ new Fresh Air Fit program.
+Now, you can learn to scuba dive at several state parks through the Michigan Department of Natural Resources new Fresh Air Fit program.
 Participants will learn the basics of scuba diving from certified instructors from Divers Central/PADI.
-Check out the locations and upcoming sessions below:

 Each park will host four classes per day (limit of four students per class), which consist of a 30-minute presentation and one hour of confined-water diving experience supervised by the instructor.
 Cost is $35 if pre-registered or $50 for drop-ins.